dalibor/dalibornasevic.com/posts/080-handling-and-testing-exceptions.md

 date: 2017-10-22 10:00:00 +0100
 author: Dalibor Nasevic
 tags: [exceptions, testing, rspec]
-summary: "A walkthrough for handling and testing exceptions."
+summary: "In a previous blog posts I wrote about the problem of overusing exceptions, and in this one we'll look at some exception handling and testing practices."
 ---

 In a previous blog posts I wrote about the problem of [overusing exceptions](/posts/52-don-t-overuse-exceptions), and in this one we'll look at some exception handling and testing practices.